 The need to distinguish recourse loan from non-recourse loan arises only if borrower defaults and some money is still owed on the loan.
-Involvement of collateral security is the basic mean to differentiate recourse from the non-recourse loan.
+The involvement of collateral security is the basic means to differentiate recourse from the non-recourse loan.

 For example, Ms. Jolly and Mr. Happy both individually want to purchase the house.
 They both took loans of $240,000 to be paid within 2 years by paying $10000 every month.

 Mr. Happy purchased the house on a recourse loan i.e. without providing any collateral to the lender hence become personally liable in case of defaults.
 While Ms. Jolly mortgaged the house purchased against the loan taken. i.e. she provides the house purchased as collateral.

 Assume both get defaulted after paying 4-month installments of $40000. i.e. a total of $200,000 remains unpaid.
 The current market value of the houses is $180,000 only.
 The lender seized the houses of both the borrowers and recovered $180,000.
 An amount of $20000 still remains unpaid.